-Sch\"utzenberger and his school constructed, the linear basis $\{S_w\}_{w\in X^*}$ for\\ ${\cal A}=(\QX,\shuffle,1_{X^*})$ by duality (w.r.t. \mref{pairing}) and obtained the transcendence basis of ${\cal A}$ $\{S_l\}_{l\in \in\Lyn X}$ as follows\footnote{Therefore ${\cal A}$ is a polynomial algebra ${\cal A}\simeq \Q[\Lyn X]$.}
+Sch\"utzenberger and his school constructed the linear basis $\{S_w\}_{w\in X^*}$ for\\ ${\cal A}=(\QX,\shuffle,1_{X^*})$ by duality (w.r.t. \mref{pairing}) and obtained the transcendence basis of ${\cal A}$, $\{S_l\}_{l\in\Lyn X}$ as follows\footnote{Therefore ${\cal A}$ is a polynomial algebra ${\cal A}\simeq \Q[\Lyn X]$.}

 After that, M\'elan\c{c}on and Reutenauer \cite{reutenauer} proved that\footnote{ Recall that the duality preserves the (multi)homogeneous degrees and interchanges the triangularity of polynomials \cite{reutenauer}.
-For that, one can construct the triangular matrices $M$ and $N$ admitting as entries the coefficients of the multihomogeneous triangular polynomials, $\{\P_w\}_{w\in X^k}$ and $\{S_w\}_{w\in X^k}$ in the basis $\{w\}_{w\in X^*}$ respectively~:
+For that, one can construct the triangular matrices $M$ and $N$ whose entries are the coefficients of the multihomogeneous triangular polynomials, $\{\P_w\}_{w\in X^k}$ and $\{S_w\}_{w\in X^k}$ in the basis $\{w\}_{w\in X^*}$, respectively~: